 Visitors can take a self-guided history tour through the village.
 The mile-long Oyster Bay History Walk squeezes 30 historic sites into one loop.
 Audio wands are available to pick up at the Oyster Bay Railroad Museum.

-Speaking of the railroad Museum, it is open on Saturdays and Sundays from 11am to 4pm.
+Speaking of the Railroad Museum, it is open on Saturdays and Sundays from 12pm to 4pm through mid-November.
 Located on Audrey Avenue, the museum is just around the corner from the historic train station.
 The Oyster Bay Rail Road Museum collects, preserves, and interprets the railroad heritage of Long Island.
 A wooden railway set is on display for children to play on, and there is a train whistle kids can't seem to get enough of blowing.
 Railroad artifacts and an electric train set are on view as well.

 The Waterfront Center offers youth and educational water-based programs, as well as sailing and other watercraft rentals for jetting around Oyster Bay Harbor and the Long Island Sound.
 Kids can learn about the marine ecosystem in fun and engaging ways.